Match

 James Prinsep withdrew from the original line-up because of

 injury, his place going to Hunter.
-Greenwood, who had made the journey
+Greenwood took the place of

 Royal Engineers FC's